OData/v3ProtocolDocument/OData Atom Format.markdown

 #### 6.1.7.2 The `href` attribute of an `atom:link` element Representing Relationship Links####

-The `href` attribute of an `atom:link` element describing relationship links MUST be present and specifies the URI that represents the collection of relationship links.
-This URI may be relative or absolute.
+The `href` attribute of an `atom:link` element describing a relationship link MUST be present and specifies the URL that represents the collection of relationship links.
+This URL may be relative or absolute.

 #### 6.1.7.3.
 The `type` attribute of an `atom:link` element Representing Relationship Links ####

-The `type` attribute on an `atom:link` element describing relationship links MUST be present and equal to the content type "application/xml"
+The `type` attribute on an `atom:link` element describing a relationship link MUST be present and equal to the content type "application/xml"

 #### 6.1.7.4.
 The `title` attribute of an `atom:link` element Representing Relationship Links ####

-The `title` attribute on an `atom:link` element describing relationship links SHOULD be present and equal to the name of the navigation property, and provides human-readable, possibly language-dependent, and not necessarily unique information about the link.
+The `title` attribute on an `atom:link` element describing a relationship link SHOULD be present and SHOULD be set to the name of the navigation property.
+The `title` attribute provides human-readable, possibly language-dependent, and not necessarily unique information about the link.

 ### 6.1.8.
 Entity Type as an `atom:category` Element ###